Segregation of Duties in SAP

 - The steps for managing the SoD are in fact the following:

-- Definition of the Risk analysis matrix of the system
+- Definition of the Risk matrix

 - Remediation activity